Call for Presentations

 The Emergency Preparedness and Business Continuity Conference - 2015

-The Pacific Northwest Preparedness Society and the Emergency Preparedness for Industry and Commerce Council are holding a joint conference in order to expand opportunities for, and bring a broader perspective to, the development of emergency management and business continuity planning.
-The conference will continue to cultivate information of specific relevance to the various practitioner groups within the emergency preparedness and business continuity fields.
+The Pacific Northwest Preparedness Society and the Emergency Preparedness for Industry and Commerce Council are holding a third joint conference in order to expand opportunities for, and bring a broader perspective to, the development and delivery of emergency management and business continuity planning.
+The conference programme will continue to cultivate information of specific relevance to the various practitioner groups within the emergency preparedness and business continuity fields.

 This will be the premier emergency management conference in the Pacific Northwest.

 The Conference has five streams based on the following topic areas;

 - First Responders (air, land and marine sectors)